Definition of gross margin: A ratio expressing gross profit as a percentage of revenue. Gross margin is also known as gross profit margin.

 Gross margin as a % is expected to remain constant if volume rises or falls.
 This is because both of the components of the calculation (revenue and cost of sales) are directly linked to the number of units sold.

 In this way, gross margin can be a real asset to analyst making forecasts.
-As it can indicate how profitable a company could become if it increases the scale of its operations.
+As it can indicate how profitable a company could become if it increases the scale of its operations, or if it were to remove or add products to its line-up.

 How is the phrase gross margin used in a sentence?